Historic Flyers NHL Moments

 On March 1, 1968, a cold front moved into South Philadelphia during a presentation of the Ice Capades.
 The powerful force tore a gaping hole in the Spectrum roof and would force the Flyers to play the remainder of their regular-season home games in Toronto, Quebec, and Madison Square Garden in New York.
 The dome was repaired in time to allow the Flyers to compete in their first Stanley Cup playoffs against the St. Louis Blues.
 The Flyers lost the series in seven games.

-Previously, on February 17, 1968, a strong current of air had torn the upper covering off of the structure and violently threw a section of it into the parking lot.
+On February 17, 1968, a strong current of air tore the upper covering off the structure and violently threw a section into the parking lot.

 The Flyers made their interim home at Le Colisee in Quebec City, marking the first time in 40 years that the city would witness regular-season NHL games.
 It was also home to their AHL affiliate, the Quebec Aces.